 Even the best estate planning can potentially spawn disagreements between beneficiaries, heirs, and other interested parties.
-The attorneys at Persante Zuroweste are knowledgeable and experienced in probate law, and represent those whose rights may be affected in a probate dispute.
-Some of the causes of action brought in a will contest, include:
+The attorneys at Persante Zuroweste are knowledgeable and experienced in probate litigation, and represent those whose rights may be affected in a probate dispute.

-- Will contests: A will contest is a formal objection challenging the validity of a will, based on the contention that the will does not reflect the true intent of the will writer (or testator/testatrix).
+A will contest is a formal objection challenging the validity of a will, based on the contention that the will does not reflect the true intent of the will writer (testator/testatrix).
+There are multiple grounds for contesting a will in Florida.

 Florida Probate Litigation Terminology